fomightez/sequencework/circos-utilities/README.md

 Verified compatible with both Python 2.7 and Python 3.6.

 Written to run from command line or pasted/loaded inside a Jupyter notebook cell.
+The main ways to run the script are demonstrated in the notebook [`demo UCSC_chrom_sizes_2_circos_karyotype script.ipynb`]() that is included in this repository.

 To determine the URL to feed the script, google `YOUR_ORGANISM genome UCSC chrom.sizes`,  where you replace `YOUR_ORGANISM` with your organism name and then adapt the path you see in the best match to be something similar to
 `http://hgdownload-test.cse.ucsc.edu/goldenPath/sacCer3/bigZips/sacCer3.chrom.sizes` -or-